 - Use the Multi-Year Academic Planner Page on the Counseling Information website to review all credit category types for high school courses in grades 9-12.
-Information is also included in this guide.
-The website link is: - o https://counseling.paulding.k12.ga.us/index.php/academic/multi-year-academic-planner/ - A Power Point Presentation regarding the MYAP is available at this link: - https://www.paulding.k12.ga.us/cms/lib/GA01903603/Centricity/Domain/209/Introduction%20Inf inite%20Campus%20Multi-Year%20Academic%20Planner%203%2014%202017.pdf - This information is used for 8 credits worth of courses each school year for grades 9, 10, 11 and 12.
+Information is also included in this guide. - This information is used for 8 credits worth of courses each school year for grades 9, 10, 11 and 12.